 Our role as a Friends Group not only allows us to solicit and accept philanthropic contributions on behalf of Fort Stanwix National Monument, but also allows us to conduct collaborative strategic planning, share resources, partner in the development of exhibits, conduct joint programming, and more.

 Fort Stanwix National Monument stands upon the grounds where American Revolutionary soldiers, under the command of Colonel Gansevoort, stood firm in defense of liberty.
-This reconstructed fort is open to the public free of charge, seven days a week 9-5 during the summer season.
+This reconstructed fort is open to the public free of charge.